Increasing opportunity for Black students and reducing the racial and gender gaps in STEM fields

 We’re on a mission to increase opportunity for African American students and reduce the racial and gender gaps that currently exists in the fields of science, technology, engineering and math (STEM).
 To support Black youth and veterans pursing STEM degrees through higher education, United Way of South Hampton Roads’ African American Leadership Society created the STEM Scholarship Program funded by USAA.

 This initiative is designed to provide scholarship and academic support for African American high school students and veterans who aspire to earn STEM degrees and pursue careers in the STEM field.
 The program enables highly capable young people and veteran adult students to pursue undergraduate STEM majors and prepares them for successful careers in a variety of STEM professions.
-The application is open to currently enrolled college students and high school seniors and veterans entering college as first time freshman in fall 2021 or spring 2022.
-The program will award one-time scholarships to 120 African American students in 2021.
+The application is open to currently enrolled college students and high school seniors and veterans entering college as first-time freshman in spring 2022.
 Each scholarship recipient will receive up to $10,000 to use toward their education.
-Females will account for 50% of scholarship recipients and 25% will be awarded to applicants who qualify as first generation college students.
+Females will account for 50% of scholarship recipients and 25% will be awarded to applicants who qualify as first-generation college students.

 Driven by Data